chanjiayee0248/animuwu/PROMPTS.md

 ### Prompt: *[Paste Entire Project Requirement]*
 - Reasoning: I wanted to get a high-level overview of the project requirements before diving in, and check out what the "average, standardized solution" would be in terms of layout and presentation — just to make sure I'm envisioning more or less the same thing.
 - Outcome: Claude generated a simple homepage with a logo and an anime search bar.
 Very barebones and search was broken (as expected, since i didn't provide any API details), but it gave me a baseline to work against and some code to look through.
 Mainly it just helped me feel less intimidated about taking on this coding challenge to begin with.
 (Never done one before, first times are scary!)
+### Prompt: Create a sample single anime page layout, given these fields available: *[Paste Response Sample from Jikan's getAnimeById]*
+- Reasoning: I wanted to get a feel for how to best present the various fields available in the anime details response.
+- Outcome: Claude generated a fairly clean base layout with sections for synopsis, stats, genres, studios, and trailer, which I could then further adjust in Figma.

 ## General Busywork
 ### Prompt: Convert this *[List of Enum Values]* into a TypeScript Type